 At a portfolio level we look at the Portfolio's SDG footprint, S.M.A.R.T targets and also through CDP, GRI, SBTi adoption, for example.
 At a company level we look at their individual SDG targets or stakeholder defined targets.

 • 62% of our portfolio have adopted Science Based Targets (SBTI) and several more are in the process of adopting this framework to reduce emissions

-• 95% of portfolio companies have long term targets on emissions reduction
+• 74% of portfolio companies have SMART targets on social capital and